ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 Timeout before killing an unresponsive chain.
 Defaults to `5s`.

+#### `--create-asset-tx-fee` (int):

+Transaction fee, in nAVAX, for transactions that create new assets.
+Defaults to `10000000` nAVAX (.01 AVAX) per transaction.
+This can only be changed on a local network.

+#### `--create-subnet-tx-fee` (int):

+Transaction fee, in nAVAX, for transactions that create new subnets.
+Defaults to `1000000000` nAVAX (1 AVAX) per transaction.
+This can only be changed on a local network.

-#### `--creation-tx-fee` (int):
+#### `--create-blockchain-tx-fee` (int):

-Transaction fee, in nAVAX, for transactions that create new state.
-Defaults to `1000000` nAVAX (.001 AVAX) per transaction.
+Transaction fee, in nAVAX, for transactions that create new blockchains.
+Defaults to `1000000000` nAVAX (1 AVAX) per transaction.
+This can only be changed on a local network.

 #### `--min-delegator-stake` (int):

 The minimum stake, in nAVAX, that can be delegated to a validator of the Primary Network.

 Defaults to `25000000000` (25 AVAX) on Mainnet.
 Defaults to `5000000` (.005 AVAX) on Test Net.
+This can only be changed on a local network.

 #### `--min-delegation-fee` (int):

 The minimum delegation fee that can be charged for delegation on the Primary Network, multiplied by `10,000` .
 Must be in the range `[0, 1000000]`.
 Defaults to `20000` (2%) on Mainnet.
+This can only be changed on a local network.

 #### `--min-stake-duration` (duration):

 Minimum staking duration.
-The Default on Mainnet is `336h` (two weeks.)
+The Default on Mainnet is `336h` (two weeks).
+This can only be changed on a local network.

 #### `--min-validator-stake` (int):

 The minimum stake, in nAVAX, required to validate the Primary Network.
+This can only be changed on a local network.

 Defaults to `2000000000000` (2,000 AVAX) on Mainnet.
 Defaults to `5000000` (.005 AVAX) on Test Net.

 #### `--max-stake-duration` (duration):

 The maximum staking duration, in hours.
 Defaults to `8760h` (365 days) on Mainnet.
+This can only be changed on a local network.

 #### `--max-validator-stake` (int):

 The maximum stake, in nAVAX, that can be placed on a validator on the primary network.
 Defaults to `3000000000000000` (3,000,000 AVAX) on Mainnet.
 This includes stake provided by both the validator and by delegators to the validator.
+This can only be changed on a local network.

 #### `--stake-minting-period` (duration):

 Consumption period of the staking function, in hours.
 The Default on Mainnet is `8760h` (365 days).
+This can only be changed on a local network.

 #### `--stake-max-consumption-rate` (uint):

 The maximum percentage of the consumption rate for the remaining token supply in the minting period, which is 1 year on Mainnet.
 Defaults to `120,000` which is 12% per years.
+This can only be changed on a local network.

 #### `--stake-min-consumption-rate` (uint):

 The minimum percentage of the consumption rate for the remaining token supply in the minting period, which is 1 year on Mainnet.
 Defaults to `100,000` which is 10% per years.
+This can only be changed on a local network.

 #### `--stake-supply-cap` (uint):

 The maximum stake supply, in nAVAX, that can be placed on a validator.
 Defaults to `720,000,000,000,000,000` nAVAX.
+This can only be changed on a local network.

 #### `--tx-fee` (int):

 The required amount of nAVAX to be burned for a transaction to be valid on the X-Chain, and for import/export transactions on the P-Chain.
 This parameter requires network agreement in its current form.
-Changing this value from the default should only be done on private networks.
+Changing this value from the default should only be done on private networks or local network.
 Defaults to `1,000,000` nAVAX per transaction.

 #### `--uptime-requirement` (float):

 Fraction of time a validator must be online to receive rewards.
 Defaults to `0.8`.
+This can only be changed on a local network.

 ### Snow Parameters